 DYC Administrator Named Editor of Cancer Education Publication

-Buffalo, New York – January 24, 2012 – Arthur M. Michalek, Ph.D., director of D'Youville College's doctoral program in Health Policy and Health Education, has been named Editor-in-Chief of the Journal of Cancer Education.
+Buffalo, New York – January 24, 2012 – Arthur M. Michalek, Ph.D., director of D'Youville College's doctoral program in Health Administration Doctoral, has been named Editor-in-Chief of the Journal of Cancer Education.
 It is the publication of the American Association for Cancer Education (AACE) headquartered in Charlottesville, Virginia.

 The international journal presents research designed to improve current cancer education techniques and solve current problems that exist in educating patients, and strengthening existing programs.
 It is a source for physicians, dentists, nurses, students, social workers and other allied healthcare professionals for various aspects of cancer education techniques.

 Dr. Michalek has been a member of the AACE since the early 1980s and held a variety of executive positions including president.
 He also served as associate editor of the publication.